-In addition to the territorial aspect, the matters or issues that can come before the courts are of different kinds, and are dealt with by four systems of courts:
+Besides the territorial aspect, the matters or issues that can come before the courts are of different kinds and are dealt with by four systems of courts:

-Civil courts: deal with disputes not explicitly assigned to another class of court.
+Civil courts: deal with disputes not explicitly assigned to another class of court, in addition to matters falling under their jurisdiction.
 They can therefore be described as ordinary courts.

-Criminal courts: criminal cases and proceedings must be dealt with in the criminal system.
+Criminal courts: criminal cases and proceedings must be dealt with in the criminal system, with the exception of those falling under military jurisdiction.
 In Spanish law, however, civil action arising out of a criminal offence can be brought at the same time as the criminal action.
-In such a case, the appropriate damages to be paid in order to make good the loss caused by the offence or misdemeanour will be determined by the criminal court.
+In such a case, the appropriate damages to be paid in order to make good the loss caused by the offence will be determined by the criminal court.

-Labour tribunals: deal with claims made under labour law, both in individual disputes between workers and employers arising from the employment contract, and in relation to collective bargaining, as well as social security claims or claims against the state when it bears liability under employment legislation.
+Social courts: deal with claims made under the social area of law, both in individual and collective disputes, as well as social security claims or claims against the State when it bears liability under employment legislation.